przemektutur/fastApiGCP/README.md

 ### REST API

+# Project Overview

+This project demonstrates a RESTful API for managing Curriculum Vitae (CV)

+entries, showcasing CRUD operations (Create, Read, Update, Delete) on a

+database.
+It's written in Python, leveraging FastAPI for the web framework

+and SQLAlchemy for ORM interactions with the database.
+Initially set up with

+SQLite for demonstration, it's intended to migrate to PostgreSQL on Google

+Cloud Platform (GCP) for production.
+The application will be containerized

+using Docker, enhancing deployment flexibility and scalability.

+## Architecture

+The application's architecture is designed to be modular and scalable,

+following microservices principles and ready for deployment in a Kubernetes

+cluster.
+Below is a high-level overview of the components:

+- **FastAPI Application**: Serves as the core of the project, handling HTTP

+requests, executing business logic, and performing CRUD operations on the

+database through SQLAlchemy.

+- **SQLAlchemy**: Acts as the ORM layer, abstracting database interactions

+and ensuring compatibility with different database systems, like SQLite and

+PostgreSQL.

+- **Database**: Stores CV data.
+SQLite is used for initial development and

+testing, with plans to use PostgreSQL in the production environment on GCP.

+- **Docker**: Containerizes the FastAPI application, ensuring consistent

+environments across development, testing, and production.

+- **Kubernetes**: Orchestrates the deployment, scaling, and management of

+the containerized application, utilizing Pods, Services, and Deployments

+for a robust and scalable system.

+### Deployment Flow

+1. **Development**: The application is developed locally, using SQLite for

+ease of setup and rapid testing.

+2. **Containerization**: The application is packaged into a Docker container,

+encapsulating dependencies and runtime environment.

+3. **Deployment to Kubernetes**: The Dockerized application is deployed to a

+Kubernetes cluster.
+This could be a local cluster (e.g., minikube) or a

+cloud-based one (GCP).

+4. **Kubernetes Orchestration**: Kubernetes manages the application's

+lifecycle, from scaling based on load to rolling updates for new versions.

 ## Features

-- **RESTful API**: Exposes endpoints for managing CV entries, adhering to REST principles for ease of use and integration.
+- **RESTful API**: Exposes endpoints for managing CV entries, adhering to

+REST principles for ease of use and integration.

-- **CRUD Operations**: Supports full lifecycle management of CV data, including creating, viewing, updating, and deleting entries.
+- **CRUD Operations**: Supports full lifecycle management of CV data,

+including creating, viewing, updating, and deleting entries.

-- **Database Abstraction**: Utilizes SQLAlchemy for ORM, facilitating future migrations to other database systems like PostgreSQL without significant code changes.
+- **Database Abstraction**: Utilizes SQLAlchemy for ORM, facilitating future

+migrations to other database systems like PostgreSQL without significant code

+changes.

-- **Containerization and Orchestration**: Leverages Docker and Kubernetes for scalable, reliable deployment and management of the application.
+- **Containerization and Orchestration**: Leverages Docker and Kubernetes for

+scalable, reliable deployment and management of the application.

 ## Future Enhancements

-- **Authentication and Authorization**: Implement mechanisms to secure the API, ensuring that only authorized users can perform certain operations.
+- **Authentication and Authorization**: Implement mechanisms to secure the

+API, ensuring that only authorized users can perform certain operations.

-- **CI/CD Integration**: Set up continuous integration and deployment pipelines for automated testing and deployment.
+- **CI/CD Integration**: Set up continuous integration and deployment pipelines

+ for automated testing and deployment.

-- **Advanced Features**: Consider adding advanced functionalities like search, pagination, and filtering for the API endpoints.
+- **Advanced Features**: Considering adding advanced functionalities like

+search, pagination, and filtering for the API endpoints.

 ```marmaid